codekansas/keras-language-modeling/README.md

 # keras-language-modeling

+Some code for doing language modeling with Keras, in particular for question-answering tasks.
 The original paper, which provided inspiriation for this project, can be found [here](http://arxiv.org/pdf/1511.04108.pdf).

 ### Stuff that might be of interest